helmuthdu/aui/README.md

 Install and configure archlinux has never been easier!

+You can try it first with a `virtualbox`

 ## Prerequisites

 - You need to have Archlinux (`base` + `base_devel`) already installed and rebooted